-Read about various career opportunities after a BCA and/or MCA degree.
+Read about skills required and career options after BCA & MCA, various employment opportunities in India after obtaining a BCA and MCA degree.

-Being a growing field, there are a lot of opportunities available for a person pursuing MCA or BCA.
-It is advisable to take work experience after doing BCA and then enroll for MCA as scope for a good position broadens if a person has relevant work experience along with the necessary skill sets.
-The courses focus on making the student familiar with technical languages at the bachelor’s level and taking a specialization at the master’s level.
-After pursuing the necessary educational qualification a person can seek job opportunity in the field of software developer, web designer, systems management, etc.
+There are a lot of employment opportunities in India for a person pursuing MCA or BCA.
+It is advisable to take work experience after doing BCA and then enrol for MCA as scope for a good position broadens if a person has relevant work experience along with the necessary skill sets.
+The courses focus on making the student familiar with technical languages at the bachelor’s level and taking a specialisation at the Master’s level.
+After pursuing the necessary educational qualification, a person can seek job opportunities in the field of software developer, web designer, systems management, etc.

 The job of a software engineer has many levels in the hierarchy and encompasses a wide range of responsibilities.
-Usually employment in this sector is generated depending on their systems requirements.
-While in the smaller organisations, where systems are not complexed, a few software engineers manage the whole system; in the larger organizations, a proper systems department is created with specialists working in it.
-These specialists focus on specific areas and are designated as software architect, design engineer, java developer, quality assurance engineer, etc.
+Usually, employment in this sector is generated depending on their systems requirements.
+While in the smaller organisations, where systems are not so complexed, a few software engineers manage the whole system; in the larger organisations, a proper systems department is created with specialists working in it.
+These specialists focus on specific areas and are designated as the software architects, design engineer, java developer, quality assurance engineer, etc.

 Some of the key responsibilities of an IT professional are to develop new software to ease the working environment; integrating software with existing systems; testing the feasibility of the new software; support, maintain and document software functionality and also to ensure that the software is user-friendly for others working on it.
 Though the work remains basically the same, as a person grows on the management ladder, along with taking care of the systems, the responsibility also becomes to supervise those working under him/her.
 Apart from taking a managerial position or working in a company, a software professional can be a specialist in any of the core languages and can become a consultant in that field too.
 This gives the person liberty to exercise his will on his time.

-An MCA or BCA graduate can work for any IT company big or small in various roles available.
-Depending on a person’s caliber there is no dearth of opportunities in this sector.
+A MCA or BCA graduate can work for any IT company big or small in various roles available.
+Depending on a person’s calibre there is no dearth of Career Opportunities after BCA & MCA in this sector.